Multi-Stage Query Processing at Google

 Deciding how a term or phrase is used in the context of a page can help decide how relevant that page is for a query from a searcher.

 A patent application from Google this week looks at ways to consider the context of those words.
-It also describes a multi-stage query processing approach to determine relevancy and find results to a search.
+It also describes a multi-stage query processing approach to determine relevancy and find results in a search.

 The document is complex, but possible actions can be taken during the different stages are:

 a) Deletion of stop words.

 b) Term Stemming

 c) Expanding queries to use synonyms and related terms that often co-occur with them.

-d) Relevancy scores between a query and each document use one or more scoring algorithms, such as:
+d) Relevancy scores between a query and each document using one or more scoring algorithms, such as:

-….the presence or absence of query term(s), term frequency, Boolean logic fulfillment, query term weights, popularity of the documents (e.g., a query independent score of the document’s importance or popularity or interconnectedness), proximity of the query terms to each other, context, attributes, etc.
+….the presence or absence of query term(s), term frequency, Boolean logic fulfillment, query term weights, the popularity of the documents (e.g., a query independent score of the document’s importance or popularity or interconnectedness), the proximity of the query terms to each other, context, attributes, etc.

 Adjacency and Proximity of terms are used to rank documents.